 How many carbs are in butter?

 Butter contains low carbs and is keto-friendly dairy food.
-One tablespoon of salted and unsalted butter contains 0.1g carbs, 11.5g fat, and 0.1g protein, while clarified butter (Ghee) has 0 carbs, 12.5g fat, and 0g protein.
+One tablespoon of salted and unsalted butter contains 0.1g carbs, 11.5g fat, and 0.1g protein, while refined butter (Ghee) contains 0 carbs, 12.5g fat, and 0g protein.

 Carbohydrates in yogurt

-With all we shared so far, you should be able to tell the carbohydrates contents of dairy foods and find creative means of adding them to your keto recipe or diet.
+So all we have shared so far, you should be able to tell the carbohydrate content in your daily diet and find creative ways to add it to your keto recipe or diet.